NKU-HCI-lab/public_hci-lab-resources/faq.md

 In addition to working on research projects, some research advisors spend time trying to find financial support for their projects (e.g., equipment, students, other resources).
 As a result, some research  advisors and projects might have some student funding available.
 Student funding is commensurate to the student experience and involvement.
 Feel free to ask whether there is any funding available for you, because it might be the case!
 On the other hand, there could be the case in which the funds for a research project end and the HCI lab might not be able to continue funding a student who joined a research project.

 Regardless of compensation, your involvement in projects (i.e., tasks, expected time commitment, ...) will be commensurate with your expectations in terms of return of your investment.
 This is completely negotiable and based on your goals and outcomes.

+### Getting course credit
+You can combine research with coursework by enrolling in a 0-3 credit-hour repeatable course (e.g., ASE/CSC/DSC/CIT 292/392) that usually counts towards electives or experiential learning.
+If the student exceeds 16 credit hours, NKU charges the course based on standard credit-hour tuition.
+If you want to take advantage of this opportunity, you can talk with your PI and academic advisor.